Why Arizona State University Online?

 What is an online class like?

-Every course is designed collaboratively with faculty and our innovative instructional design team, resulting in an effective, flexible and engaging education.
+Every course within Arizona State University online is designed collaboratively with faculty and our innovative instructional design team, resulting in an effective, flexible and engaging education.

 Will my diploma say "online?"